mila-labs/node-xmpp-caps/README.md

 ## Contributing
 We're happy to get contributions.
-If you do so, please submit a PR which has running tests in it and that jshint doesn't complain anymore.
+If you do so, please submit a PR which has running tests in it and make sure jshint doesn't complain :).

 Thanks!